altocodenl/TODIS/readme.md

 In this pillar we will focus on data "at rest" - that is, data that is stored and ready to be accessed, rather than actively flowing between different parts of the system.

+There's two ways of looking at space.
+One is by looking at the locations (disks, memory chips, CPU registers), naming them and the machines that hold them, and putting names there.
+There's a second way to look at space, different from the other one: we let our data define space.
+We still name computers, memories, and whatnot, but we don't care about the memory address exactly; rather, we use fourdata to define data in them.
+This is the way we'll do it. decouple state from place space is created by data. no empty spaces, we don't care about that. everything has a name.

+to represent the notion of data creating space, take the example of a spreadsheet where there are empty places that get filled with values; whereas in todis/cell, it is nested values that create space. space can only be made through paths to the data. the path is a breadcrumb. also, memory can be seen as memory cells with numbers. but instead we see memory through data.

 Every DIS stores its data in two primary forms: files and databases.

 Files are the simplest of the two.
 They consist of a `path`, a `name` and `contents`.
 For example: